esmero/archipelago-deployment/README.md

-# Archipelago Docker Deployment
+# Archipelago Docker Deployment for Drupal 9

-**Updated:** December 14th 2020 (12th year of the dark century known as 2020)
+**Updated:** February 3rd 2021

-This repository serves as bootstrap for a Archipelago 1.0.0-RC1 deployment via Docker using and provides this time many more options:
+This repository serves as bootstrap for a Archipelago 1.0.0-RC1 Running on Drupal 9.1.4 deployment via Docker using and provides this time many more options:

 - minio.io (latest) S3/Azure/Local/Remote alternative
 - Apache Solr 8.7 (or 7.5 if you go legacy) with the wizardly Solr OCR Highlight library [v0.5](https://github.com/dbmdz/solr-ocrhighlighting/releases/tag/0.5.0) build by the Developement Team at the [Bavarian State Library](https://github.com/dbmdz).
 Thanks Johannes Baiter!